-Terri Pearson-Bloom enters her 13th season at Solano having won over 300 games as a Falcon.
+Terri Pearson-Bloom enters her 14th season at Solano having won over 300 games as a Falcon.
 Pearson-Bloom brings a wealth of knowledge about the game of softball and has turned the Solano program into one of the most respected in Northern California.
-Pearson-Bloom led the Falcons to Bay Valley Conference championships in 2001, 2006, 2007, 2008, 2009, 2010, 2011, and 2012.
-Last season the Falcons finished with an overall record of 28-11, while winning their 7th consecutive Bay Valley Conference title with a 19-1 conference record.
+Pearson-Bloom led the Falcons to Bay Valley Conference championships in 2001, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013.
+Last season the Falcons finished with an overall record of 26-15, while winning their 8th consecutive Bay Valley Conference title with a 21-3 conference record.

 Pearson-Bloom continues to make academics a priority and Solano Softball continues to be ranked in the top 25 nationally in overall team GPA with numerous players having earned NFCA Academic All-Americans honors, the most prestigious academic award in college softball.
-Combining academic success with championship play has lead to many Solano Softball graduates signing to 4-year colleges on softball scholarships.
+Combining academic success with championship play has led to many Solano Softball graduates signing to 4-year colleges on softball scholarships.
 Former Falcons have played at Div.
 I, II and NAIA colleges throughout the US including; Arizona State, CSU Fullerton, CSU Sacramento, CSU East Bay, Sonoma State, Jacksonville State, Lynn University, Oregon Tech, Lee University, Oklahoma Baptist, and New Mexico Highlands just to name a few.

-Before coming to Solano, Pearson-Bloom served as the head coach for one year with the Virginia Roadsters of the Women's Professional Softball League during the 1999-2000 season where her team finished second place in the regular season.
+Prior to Solano, Pearson-Bloom served as the head coach for one year with the Virginia Roadsters of the Women's Professional Softball League during the 1999-2000 season where her team finished second place in the regular season.
 Pearson-Bloom was selected to coach in the All-Star Game.

 She was a standout player at Cal State Northridge where she led the team to four regional appearances and three World Series appearances while batting leadoff and playing in the outfield.
 In her final season at Northridge, the team advanced to the national championship game where it eventually lost to Arizona.

 Pearson-Bloom's list of former players includes Nebraska assistant coach Jennifer Kline, Northridge coach Barbara Jordan, Stanford assistant Trisha Dean and UNLV assistant Sara Pickering.
 While at Solano, Pearson-Bloom hopes to help her players achieve their potential on the field and in the classroom.
-The Solano staff emphasizes fundamentals and teaches the mechanics, skills and strategies to help them succeed both as a player and a coach.
+The Solano staff emphasizes fundamentals and teaches the needed mechanics, skills and strategies to help them succeed both as a player and a coach.

 2001, 2006, 2007, 2008, 2009, 2010, 2011, 2012 BVC Champions